The real cost of a website with CMS

 These free systems are created by very dedicated web and techy “volunteers” but don’t think that they do this all for the love of God and mankind.
 There is a huge amount of money to be made in creating something that is “Free” when it becomes successful.
 Give something away for free and get tons of new business in other ways, like creating templates, customizing websites to suit user’s needs, adding special features.
 Sounds familiar?
 Well the same goes for Free CMS systems.

 However it is true that many of these systems have eliminated the “start from scratch” costs and more importantly are build on the merit that site owners can maintain the content of their website, with a little training, themselves.
+Some of the newest content management systems are now using a drag and drop set up.
 That is an excellent development.

 Below are facts and fictions about the real costs of customizing a “FREE” CMS website skeleton from start to finish.